tschiemer/FMLaravel/README.md

+**Please note**
-**Please note** that this is a development fork of FMLaravel and ideally the original repository will implement any or all of these features.
+this is a development fork of FMLaravel and ideally the original repository will implement any or all of these features.
 For organizational reasons it has not been pulled as of yet.
  So please also check on its status, because maybe it's now more advanced.